-Awards: * 2014 KBB.com 5-Year Cost to Own Awards * 2014 KBB.com Brand Image Awards Will Buy Your Car even if you Don't Buy Ours!
+Awards: * Ward's 10 Best Engines * 2013 KBB.com 5-Year Cost to Own Awards * 2013 KBB.com Brand Image Awards Will Buy Your Car even if you Don't Buy Ours!
 Please check out Greenwayford.com for more details.

 The Explorer is offered in base, XLT and Limited models, and no matter the model, it comes with three well-designed rows of seating and room for up to seven (the second row comes with two bucket seats for adults).
 While the third row is kid-sized, it's easier to fold than those on just about any other model--thanks to the simple, single-button power-folding system.
 Parents will also note that LATCH fasteners for child seats are included in the second-row outboard positions.
 And if you flip both the second and third rows forward, there's a cavernous (and well-shaped) 81 cubic feet of cargo space.

 With the EcoBoost 4-cylinder engine, fuel economy is one of the best in this class of vehicle: 20 mpg city and 28 mpg highway.
 There is one caveat for the EcoBoost engine--it's only available with front-wheel drive, so any shoppers needing the all-weather security of 4-wheel drive will need to step up to the V6.
-The larger engine isn't all that bad though, with EPA ratings of 17 mpg city and 25 mpg highway.
+The larger engine isn't all that bad, though, rating EPA ratings of up 17 mpg city and 25 mpg highway.

-The 4-wheel drive system in the Explorer is designed with the urban driving done by most Explorer owners in mind, but it does include a Terrain Management system that cleverly recalibrates the system for snow, sand or mud when needed.
+The 4-wheel drive system in the Explorer is designed with the urban driving done by most Explorer owners, but it does include a Terrain Management system that cleverly recalibrates the system for snow, sand or mud when needed.
 With 4-wheel drive, there's also Hill Descent Control, to help maintain composure on steep, slippery slopes.

 Standard equipment on the Explorer is more extensive than what's found in most mainstream-brand vehicles.
 Cruise control, a media hub system, four 12-volt powerpoints, capless fuel-filling and the MyKey control/monitoring feature are all standard on the base model, while optional or standard models on the upper XLT or Limited trims include dual-zone climate control; remote start; power-folding, heated side-view mirrors; reverse sensing; ambient lighting, adjustable pedals, a rearview camera system, push-button start and a 110-volt AC outlet.